New Victory Theater: 1910s

-Belasco's lease was again scheduled for renewal in 1910, prompting him to rename the theater yet again that July.
+Belasco's lease was again scheduled for renewal in 1910, and he renamed the theater yet again that July.
 The 42nd Street theater became the Republic, while the 44th Street theater became the Belasco.
 The renamed theater's first production was Bobby Burnit, which opened in August 1910.
 The New York City government announced the same year that it would widen 42nd Street, requiring that the Republic Theatre's stoop be demolished.
 Around that time, Hammerstein also indicated his intent to sell the theater.
 The Republic hosted the plays Rebecca of Sunnybrook Farm in 1910, The Woman in 1911, and The Governor's Lady in 1912; all of these shows lasted for several months.
 In January 1914, Belasco leased the Republic to the Universal Film Company for use as a cinema.
 Hammerstein, who feared that people would boycott the theater, sued Belasco, claiming that the lease only permitted Belasco to use the theater for "first-class theatrical performances".

 Hammerstein won his lawsuit against Belasco and Universal in March 1914, prompting Belasco to give up his lease.
 A. H. Woods leased the Republic Theatre at the end of that month.
 Woods's first production at the theater was The High Cost of Loving, which opened that August.
 Cleves Kinkead's Common Clay opened at the theater in 1915, running for over 300 performances, and Clare Kummer's play Good Gracious, Annabelle was staged at the Republic the next year.
 Afterward, Woods began to lease out the theater, as he could not produce all of these shows by himself.
 Among the Republic's plays in 1917 were Jane Cowl and Jane Murfin's Lilac Time, John N. Raphael's Peter Ibbetson, and Lou Tellegen and Willard Mack's Blind Youth.
 Woods also produced Parlor, Bedroom and Bath, which ran at the theater for 232 performances from 1917 to 1918, and A Voice in the Dark, which had 134 performances in 1919.